jju/anachronauts/TravellerSRD.md

 The effects of ageing begin when a character reaches 34 years of age.
 At the end of the fourth term, and at the end of every term thereafter, the character must roll 2d6 on the Ageing Table.
 Apply the character’s total number of terms as a negative Dice Modifier on this table.

+Ageing Crisis
-Ageing Crisis: If any characteristic is reduced to 0 by ageing, then the character suffers an ageing crisis.
+: If any characteristic is reduced to 0 by ageing, then the character suffers an ageing crisis.
 The character dies unless he can pay 1d6 x 10,000 credits for medical care, which will bring any characteristics back up to 1.
 The character automatically fails any Qualification checks from now on – he must either continue in the career he is in or become a Drifter if he wishes to take any more terms.

+Anagathics
-Anagathics: While using anagathic drugs, the character effectively does not age – add the number of terms since the character started taking anagathics as a positive Dice Modifier to rolls on the ageing table.
+: While using anagathic drugs, the character effectively does not age – add the number of terms since the character started taking anagathics as a positive Dice Modifier to rolls on the ageing table.
 If a character stops taking anagathics, then he must roll immediately on the ageing table to simulate the shock that comes from his system beginning to age again.

 The risk of trying to obtain a reliable supply and the disruption to the character’s biochemistry means the character must make a second Survival check if he passes his first Survival check in a term.
 If either check is failed, the character suffers a mishap and is ejected from the career.